Start 'Em, Sit 'Em Week 2: Quarterbacks

 Matt Ryan vs. Philadelphia Eagles

 Ryan salvaged what might have otherwise been a stinker with two touchdowns in the fourth quarter a week ago, but I think fantasy owners can start him with confidence when the Falcons host the Eagles.
-Philadelphia made Case Keenum (27.2 points) look like Joe Montana a week ago, and Ryan's success at home makes him a strong option this week.
+Philadelphia made Case Keenum (27.2 points) look like Joe Montana a week ago, and Ryan typically thrives at home.

 Philip Rivers vs. Detroit Lions